 Once you’ve downloaded and installed Disk Drill (the installation is just a matter of following the simple instructions), insert the unreadable SD card.
 Even though the card isn’t readable by the operating system, Disk Drill will see it.

 Step 3.
-Once the scan completes (depending on the size of the card, this process can take some time), you can begin navigating through the discovered file structure.
+Once the scan completes (depending on the size of the card, this process can take some time), click Review found items then you can begin navigating through the discovered file structure.

 Step 5.
-Click ‘Recover’ and the recovery process will begin.
+Click OK and the recovery process will begin.
 Depending on how many files you’ve selected to recover, how large those files are, and the condition of the scanned device, this can take some time.
-When the process completes, open Finder, navigate to the location you’ve chosen to house the recovered files, and you should find your data has been successfully recovered and is ready to use.
+When the process completes, Disk Drill will present you with an overview screen that includes an option to jump straight to your data.

 Tips to Prevent a Partition from Becoming RAW